-We are starting a series of python scripts which we may use in our daily life to automate mundane task and save some time.
+We are starting a series of python scripts which we may use in our daily life to automate the mundane task and save some time.

 This is the first article in this series.
 Recently I bought Amazon's Ebook Reader, kindle paperwhite 3.

-I purchased few books from kindle store and downloaded most of the books in Epub format.
+I purchased a few books from the kindle store and downloaded most of the books in Epub format.
 Now kindle doesn't support epub format.
 You need to convert them to either mobi or azw3 format.

 But if you are more of a terminal guy then you need to read further.

 First install the calibre.
 Use the tool if you want to.
 Or use the below script to convert the books.

 from os.path import isfile, join